The Best Weekend Trips From Chicago

 Louisville, Kentucky

-When I asked for suggestions in my Facebook group, I was surprised that so many people suggested Louisville!
-I always thought it was so far away, but it’s only 4.5 hours from Chicago, which is totally doable for a long weekend.
-Most people said that the Kentucky Bourbon Trail is an awesome experience.
-Plus my friend Shaheen lives there, so now I really want to go!
+I always thought Louisville was so far away, but it’s only 4.5 hours from Chicago, which is totally doable for a long weekend.
+We’ve only been for a quick wedding weekend but a lot of people said that the Kentucky Bourbon Trail is an awesome experience.
+My friend Shaheen lives there and has more recommendations!

 Milwaukee, Wisconsin